paul-hammant/tbd/content/observed-habits/index.md

 ## Running the build locally

 Developers practicing Trunk-Based Development run the build before a commit/push in order to not break the build.
-This one practice, for very small teams, allows them to not setup a CI server until later.
+This one practice, for very small teams, allows them to not set up a CI server until later.
 If they can't push their commits to the shared trunk because someone else beat them to it, they have to do another update/sync/pull then another build then the push of the revised commit(s).
 "It worked on my machine" says the developer that does not want to confess to breaking the build (assuming quick reliable idempotent builds).